CrossRef/event-data-user-guide/event-data-manual.md

 Just as the events are varied, so too are the methods we can use to collect them.
 We can capture and represent an individual tweet but Facebook only gives us access to a count of how many times a DOI has been liked.
 Wikipedia also poses an interesting challenge because a reference can be added or removed, so depending when you query the system, a reference may or may not exist.

-There are also different types of data consumers who have different requirements:
+There are also different types of data consumers who want to see different levels of detail:

 - an author wants to know if article was mentioned on twitter
 - a bibliometrician wants to know what time of day people tweet about DOIs
 - a Wikipedian wants to know how often DOI references are removed from articles

-For this reason, we represent Events in two layers of detail: Relations and Deposits.
+For this reason, we represent Events in two layers: Relations and Deposits.

 ### Relations